 - Palmityl Alcohol

-- Look out for anything that has “palm” in it and you will have learned over half of that list
+Look out for anything that has “palm” in it and you will have learned over half of that list.

-Otherwise you can simply try to stay clear of it all together, by paying more attention to labels or for looking out for labels like this, certifying that the product is palm oil/palm oil derivative free.
+You can simply try to stay clear of it all together, by paying more attention to labels or for looking out for labels like this, certifying that the product is palm oil/palm oil derivative free.

 However, according to IUCN’s recent report, boycotting palm oil all together would most likely increase the demand for other oil crops, which will result in even more deforestation and biodiversity loss.